 Moving to Australia these days isn’t as daunting as it used to be.
-Using the internet it’s so easy to research almost every aspect of your move so you be be prepared as much as possible for the practical side of life in Australia.
+Using the internet it’s so easy to research almost every aspect of your move so you can be prepared as much as possible for the practical side of life in Australia.
 But there are some things that you just won’t be able to prepare for, no matter how much research you do.

 Here are 5 things that I wish I knew before emigrating to Australia.
 Some of them I thought I knew, but until you add your emotions into the experience, you don’t truly appreciate them.